-LevelUP is the cyber factory team for the Air Force and is the team behind Platform One, the centralized team that provides DevSecOps/Software Factory managed services with baked-in security to Air Force and Department of Defense programs.
+LevelUP is the cyber factory team for the Air Force and is the team behind Platform One.
+It is the centralized team that provides DevSecOps/Software Factory managed services with baked-in security to Air Force and Department of Defense programs.
 The team will provide the ability to deploy a DevSecOps Platform (CNCF-compliant Kubernetes stack) and Continuous Integration/Continuous Delivery (CI/CD) pipeline with a Continuous Authority to Operate (c-ATO).

 Business and Enterprise System Product Innovation (BESPIN)